Good quality tools can be an investment for life!

 Use hand tools for which they are designed.
 Do not force them to do other actions that can damage them or, worse, break them.

-Although many hand tools are protected by the chrome-plated vanadium steel, keep your tools well maintained after that job.
+Although many hand tools are protected by the chrome-plated vanadium steel, keep them well maintained after that job.

 I will go into this in more detail later in this blog.
 So read on.